openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 Next steps
 ----------

-You have successfully deployed OpenStack using both Juju and MAAS.
+You have successfully deployed OpenStack using Juju and MAAS.
 The next step is to render the cloud functional for users.
 This will involve setting up networks, images, and a user environment.
 Go to :doc:`Configure OpenStack
 <configure-openstack>` now.